PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 https://docs.google.com/spreadsheets/d/1sdMC2AFwZ131vNG-iHyiDL0j2nyqa3gV5fN234QkXxk/edit?usp=sharing
 ```

-*Palisade React&Plan*
+*Palisade React&Plan*:

-Our agent we designed while working on @turtayev2024hackingctfsplainagents
+The agent our team designed while working on @turtayev2024hackingctfsplainagents

 = Cyber Apocalypse

 Cyber Apocalypse is an annual CTF competition, organized by Hack The Box.
 Two AI teams participated in this event.
 Overall, 3994 human teams #tododmv[count humans rather than teams]#todoap[what do you mean by that?] solved at least one challenge.

-You can see the final AI standings in table @ca_standings.
+You can see the final AI standings in @ca_standings.

 Palisade's submissions performed poorly, because our harness was not designed to interact with external machines, while about 2/3 of challenges required it.